WardKhaddour/react-intersection-observer-kit/README.md

   const activeElements = useActiveElements();

   return (
-    {/*Add the useRegister returned ref as ref for element you want it to be observed*/}
+    {/*Add the useRegister returned ref as ref for the element you want it to be observed*/}
     <div ref={ref}>
         {/*Component Content*/}
     </div>);